EmmanuelBarbosaMonteiro/FistAspNetCoreAPIProject/README.md

 Contributions to this project are welcomed.
 If you want to add or modify any feature, feel free to open an issue or submit a PR.

-License:

-This project is licensed under the MIT license.
-For more details, please refer to the LICENSE file.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Descrição em Português: